Emma Willits

-Emma K. Willits (20 September 1869 – 9 April 1965) was a pioneering woman physician and surgeon who played an important role in the development of Children's Hospital in San Francisco (now the California campus [Women and Children's Center] of the California Pacific Medical Center), serving as the head of the Department of General Surgery from 1921 to 1934.
+Emma K. Willits (20 September 1869 – 9 April 1965) was a physician and surgeon who played an important role in the development of Children's Hospital in San Francisco (now the California campus [Women and Children's Center] of the California Pacific Medical Center), serving as the head of the Department of General Surgery from 1921 to 1934.

-She is believed to be the third woman to specialize in surgery in the United States.
+She is believed to be the third woman to specialize in surgery in the United States, and the first to head a surgery department.

 Biography

-Willits was born in Macedon, New York.
-She was educated at Quaker schools.
+Willits was born in Macedon, New York and was educated at Quaker schools.
 In 1892 she moved to Chicago to enroll in the Women's Medical College of Chicago, then affiliated with (and later absorbed by) Northwestern University.
-After receiving her medical degree in 1896, Willits served her internship at the Women's Hospital of Chicago.
+After receiving her medical degree in 1896, she served her internship at the Women's Hospital of Chicago.